challenai/depict/docs/update/state.md

 # State Driven

+Depict provides an `update` hook for you to control the graphs by states. you describe the different states that related to your ShadowElements, then control your graph in  your customed `update` functions.
-store your state in a `plain Javascript object`,
+You can store your state in a `plain Javascript object`,
-refer this state in your graph.
+then refer this state in your `update` function.

+## Example: Control the rectangle width by interval

 ```js
 import { rectangle } from "impressionist";